 A majority of the current Board, consisting of Ms. Hahn and Messrs.
 Berke, Futterman, Heyer, Meltzer, O'Neil and Zilavy, are "independent directors" as defined in the listing standards of the NASDAQ Global Select Market ("NASDAQ").
+In addition, Ms. Shapira is independent as defined in such standards.
 Mr. Simon was determined not to be independent because he is our President and CEO.